Scott Crichton (American football): Professional career

+Pre-draft

 Rated as one of the best prospects at his position (defensive end), Crichton was projected as a second-round draft choice by CBSSports.com.

 Minnesota Vikings

-Crichton was drafted by the Minnesota Vikings with the 8th pick in the 3rd round (72nd overall) of the 2014 NFL Draft.
-In the 2014 season, Crichton played in 8 games with 0 starts.
-On December 10, 2015, Crichton suffered a concussion in the Minnesota Vikings' loss to the Arizona Cardinals.
-Then on December 19, 2015, Crichton was placed on Injured Reserve.
-Before his 2015 season prematurely ended, Crichton played in 13 games with 0 starts.
+Crichton was selected by the Minnesota Vikings with the 8th pick in the 3rd round (72nd overall) of the 2014 NFL draft.
+In the 2014 season, he played in 8 games with 0 starts.
+On December 10, 2015, he suffered a concussion in the Vikings' loss to the Arizona Cardinals.
+On December 19, 2015, Crichton was placed on injured reserve.
+Before his 2015 season prematurely ended, he played in 13 games with 0 starts.

 On August 31, 2016, Crichton was placed on injured reserve after clearing waivers.

-On March 24, 2017, Crichton was released by the Vikings.
+On March 24, 2017, he was released by the Vikings.

 Buffalo Bills

 On March 27, 2017, Crichton was claimed off waivers by the Buffalo Bills.
 Two days later, he was waived by the Bills after failing a physical.